Bumble Dee - stock.adobe.com

 “It’s a very multicultural, multifunctional organisation.
 We’ve got 47 different nationalities.
 We’ve got Russians, Irish, British, French, Polish, Ukrainian, Azerbaijanis, and so on.

 “I would say that human rights and the rule of law is extremely important in our society, especially after Donald Trump.
-There are a lot of bridges to be built, there’s a lot of bad stuff going on in the world.”
+There are a lot of bridges to be built, there’s a lot of bad stuff going on in the world,” adds Hunter.

-The council had been using Microsoft Public folders, shared drives and SharePoint to manage and store documents, which resulted in documents being stored in nine different repositories, which presented security and compliance issues.
+The council’s use of Microsoft public folders, shared drives and SharePoint to manage and store documents resulted in those documents being stored in nine different repositories, which presented security and compliance issues.
 Also, some of the council’s field offices were not directly connected to the organisation’s main repositories, which meant files were being saved on local servers.

 This resulted in a lack of version control, which made it difficult for staff to search for and determine where the final version of a document was located.
 Also, having several disparate documentation systems made it very hard for the organisation’s infrastructure and security teams to guarantee a full and comprehensive data backup.